About Contact Lenses

 Scleral Contact Lenses: Advanced Comfort and Clarity

-Scleral lenses may be used to improve vision and reduce pain and light sensitivity for people suffering from a number of disorders or injuries to the eye, such as patients which Dry Eye Syndrome, Graft vs. Host disease, Sjogren’s Syndrome, Stevens-Johnson Syndrome, Microphthalmia, Keratoconus, Corneal Ectasia, Aniridia, Neurotrophic Keratopathy / Keratitis (anesthetic corneas).
-Patients who cannot close their eyes completely can experience improved comfort with the use of Scleral lenses.
+Scleral lenses may be used to improve vision and reduce pain and light sensitivity for people suffering from a number of disorders or injuries to the eye, such as patients with Dry Eye Syndrome, Graft vs. Host disease, Sjogren’s Syndrome, Stevens-Johnson Syndrome, Microphthalmia, Keratoconus, Corneal Ectasia, Aniridia, Neurotrophic Keratopathy / Keratitis (anesthetic corneas).
+Patients who cannot close their eyes completely can experience improved comfort with the use of scleral lenses.

 Scleral lenses have been highly successful for patients with post-LASIK / RK / PRK, corneal transplant and pellucid degeneration complications.
 Injuries to the eye such as surgical complications, chemical and burn injuries also may be corrected with the use of scleral lenses.

 Scleral lenses are custom fit to address the patient’s individual needs.
 Memorial Eye Center provides established expertise and innovative technology to fit this highly precise lens.
 Scleral lenses offer clarity and comfort for patients who have been previously told they were not good candidates for contacts or who have been unsuccessful with other types of contact lenses.